luoyan0517/WebApi/_posts/2015-01-16-referential-constraint.md

 {% endhighlight %}
 *Where*, *Customer* type name "Customer" plus key name "Id" equals the property "CustomerId" in the *Order*.

-2. With same property type and same property name.
+2.With same property type and same property name.
 For example:

 {% highlight csharp %}
 public class Customer